Gyekye/Gyekye/README.md

 #### Currently

-- 🔭 I’m currently working on bettering my mental, physical and spiritual health
+- 🔭 I’m currently working on becoming a frontend developement
 - 🌱 I’m currently learning Flutter
 - 💬 Ask me about abstract concepts and geeky stuff
 - 📫 Reach me on Instagram